MUDAL/Self-driving-Toy-Car/README.md

 3. Two 7805 regulators (one for HC05 and one for SG90 servo)
 4. SG90 servo motor
 5. 5mm LED + 2k resistor
-6. Two TT gear motors
+6. Two TT gear motors with wheels
 7. On/Off switch
 8. Two 18650 Li-ion batteries
 9. HCSR04 ultrasonic sensor (current version)